JordanMagnuson/Terrorist-Killer/readme.txt

 ========================================================================
 Terrorist Killer
-By Jordan Magnuson, Gunsan, 2010
-Ported to HTML5 in 2022
+A one button hammer by Jordan Magnuson, Gunsan, 2010 Ported to HTML5 in 2022
 NecessaryGames.com
 ========================================================================

+A short, extremely heavy-handed game about terrorism and the war on terror.
+Originally made for the Kokoromi one-button challenge.

 Original game built with:	GameMaker 8.1